Dudley70/DocSyn/core/00-router.md

 - **Positive Patterns**: comma-separated keywords/regex the router uses to route queries.
 - **Negative Patterns**: keywords/regex that disqualify a route.
 - **Route**: stable section ID of the target blueprint.
+- **Key Risks**: primary risk categories for this intent.

+## Next Steps
+1. Add new document sources to merge_pr/updated/
+2. Run `make docsyn` to process documents
+3. Configure routing patterns based on new document content